English

 9. A tourism favorite

 For anyone visiting Sintra, the Pena Palace is a must-see.
 It’s one of the most popular attractions in Portugal, contributing significantly to the country's tourism industry.
 Each year, millions of visitors flock to marvel at its colorful towers and romantic design.
+To avoid long waits, it’s highly recommended to book tickets in advance.

 10. The palace in pop culture